-- 1. Students (and parents) are given notice of the date of the Unit Assessment, to support point 2 below. - 2.
-The use of pre-test material.
+1. Students (and parents) are given notice of the date of the Unit Assessment, to support point 2 below.

+- 2. The use of pre-test material.
 This material is designed to give revision practice of key topic areas within the unit assessment, both recent ones, and those which are being assessed at 'distance'.
 Pre-test material is broader than that within the TA.
 The use of pre-test material supports teachers to diagnose gaps and misunderstandings before the unit assessment, and to be able to correct these before the unit assessment is done.
-Pre-test material is typically provided for students during a lesson which is around 1 week before the test.

-- 3. Supported preparation of revision notes, in a suitable format.
+Pre-test material is typically provided for students during a lesson which is around 1 week before the test. - 3.
+Supported preparation of revision notes, in a suitable format.
 Students are taught how to summarise their learning in the form of revision notes using dual coding and wider strategies such as flash cards.
-Students are supported to build up their own bank of revision resources, and provided with the resources to do this e.g. coloured card, highlighters etc as needed. - 4.
-Knowledge Organisers are available for each Unit and used as a key resource to support revision.
-Our Knowledge Organisers summarise the key facts and knowledge which students need to memorise for each Unit. - 5.
+Students are supported to build up their own bank of revision resources, and provided with the resources to do this e.g., coloured card, highlighters etc. as needed. - 4.
 Revision tasks via homework: students will be expected, via their homework, to undertake appropriate revision for an appropriate time period prior to the TA.
 The quantity of revision expected shall be in line with the expectations of the homework policy.
 Revision will take place for a number of weeks which aligns with the age and stage of the students: For years 7 and 8, one week; for year 9, two weeks, for years 10 and 11, three weeks.

-Teachers will not expect students to take formal assessments more frequently than once per term.
+Teachers will not expect students to take formal assessments more frequently than twice-a-year.
 To do so would create unnecessary workload and pressure for both students and teachers and does not represent good value in terms of the investment of lesson time in preparing for, taking and reviewing the assessment.